TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/detailed-design-website.md

 ## Analysis

 After doing research on the pi 5, the team found that the pi 5 with the M.2 hat extention will be far bigger than is needed to host both the website and database.
+The pi 5 has a 64-bit ARM processor running at 2.4 GHz, and the model chosen has 8 GB of RAM included.
+The pi 5 has a 4 core proccessor which is more than enough power to maintain a website and database.

 ### Interactions With Other Subsystems